Planning Your Research

 Citation Managers

 Citation managers are tools that help you collect and organize your citations and articles – and so much more!
 They can help “cite while you write”, and can generate your bibliography for you.
-The university provides free access to EndNote, and there are other free options to choose from.
+Zotero is an open source citation manager, and the university provides free access to EndNote, and there are other free options to choose from.
 The initial learning curve can take a few minutes, but using a citation manager can save you a lot of time in the long run, so find the one that works best for you and work smarter, not harder!

 Low-Tech Solutions